This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Event Details#

-Upon clicking an event in the Instruction widget, all details related to the event will appear in the Event Detail widget.
+Upon clicking an event in the Device Trace Viewer, all details related to the event will appear in the Event Details.
 The information shown will be a superset of the information available on hover, allowing us to dive deeper into what is happening on the hardware.

 • The Event Details table will populate with field data from clicked events from the instruction widget.

-• When filtering by fields through the Search widget, all matching events will be rendered as pages in the Event Details.
-Users can navigate through each page to analyze data per each matching event.
+• When filtering by fields through Search, all matching events will be rendered as pages in the Event Details.
+Users can navigate through each page to analyze data for each matching event.

 ../../_images/device-profile-7.png